 Ingredients

-- Sugar: Granulated sugar helps to make the cupcakes light, delicious, and moist.
+- Sugar: Granulated sugar adds sweetness and helps keep the cupcakes light and moist.

-- Egg: One large egg adds moisture and creates structure to the cupcakes.
+- Egg: One large egg provides structure and moisture.

 - Vanilla extract: For flavor